-Since its inception in 1996, the GWP family of partners has helped countries around the world to recognise the principles that underpin good water management.
-Collectively, they have contributed to developing a stronger enabling environment of policies and laws; building more appropriate institutional frameworks, and sharing, adopting, and adapting management instruments and tools.
+Since its inception in 1996, the Global Water Partnership (GWP) family of Partners has helped countries around the world to recognise the principles that underpin good water management.
+Collectively, they have contributed to developing a stronger enabling environment of policies and laws; building more appropriate institutional frameworks; and sharing, adopting, and adapting management instruments and tools.
 A change in thinking and action has steadily taken place.
 We must continue to build on this progress towards improved water resources management and development for sustainable and inclusive growth.
 We should learn from experience and increase our collective efforts by focusing on solutions that address water resources issues at all levels.

-This strategy builds on GWP's previous work and achievements.
-It was developed through a yearlong process of regional dialogues and consultations with all of our partners.
-It addresses the gaps and concerns that partners identified, and it has benefitted from advice and contributions from GWP's Technical Committee and GWPO staff.
-The strategy identifies GWP's role within the evolving global water scene over the next six years, based on our unique capacity to provide a neutral and creative space.
+This Strategy builds on GWP's previous work and achievements.
+It was developed through a year-long process of regional dialogues and consultations with all of our Partners.
+It addresses the gaps and concerns that our Partners identified, and it has benefitted from advice and contributions from GWP's Technical Committee and GWP global secretariat staff.
+The Strategy identifies GWP's role within the evolving global water scene over the next six years, based on our unique capacity to provide a neutral and creative space.
 It recognises new and modified paradigms.
 The Green Economy/Growth and the Water-Energy-Food Nexus have become subjects of international debate, reinforcing the need for an integrated approach to water management.

 But the conceptual attractiveness of paradigms is not enough.
-They must be applicable in a fastchanging world.
-So, beyond the theory, GWP's long-standing challenge - improving water security remains.
+They must be applicable in a fast-changing world.
+So, beyond the theory, GWP's long-standing challenge - improving water security - remains.
 It is about stewardship of water resources for the benefit of societies and the environment.
 It is a public responsibility that requires dynamic, adaptable, participatory, and equitable planning.
 It is about coordination and sharing.
 Multi-sectoral approaches are needed to adequately address the threats and opportunities relating to water resources management in the context of climate change, rapid urbanisation, and growing disparities.
-Many complex processes are involved, and consistency and long-term commitment will be needed in order to succeed.
+Many complex processes are involved, and consistency and long-term commitment is needed in order to succeed.

-This strategy identifies three goals: formulating and advocating evidence-based policies; generating and sharing knowledge, and supporting change through partnerships.
-They are interdependent and we will work towards them together, to ensure an integrated approach and they will guide our activities at all levels.
-Six thematic areas are identified about which we will seek awareness of their interdependencies with water security in order to identify a coherent set of insights that can provide a basis for action.
+This Strategy identifies three goals: formulating and advocating evidence-based policies; generating and sharing knowledge; and supporting change through partnerships.
+They are interdependent and we will work towards them together to ensure an integrated approach, and they will guide our activities at all levels.
+Six thematic areas are identified about which we will seek awareness of their interdependencies with water security in order to identify a substantive set of insights that can provide a basis for action.

-Successfully implementing the strategy requires a dynamic and responsive network of partners, rigorous planning and monitoring, and financial resources.
-I am confident that this strategy will guide GWP's work during the next six years and I hope that the investments made by so many in its effective implementation will provide a stepping stone out of water insecurity for millions of people.
+Successfully implementing the Strategy requires a dynamic and responsive Network of Partners, rigorous planning and monitoring, and financial resources.
+I am confident that this Strategy will guide GWP's work during the next six years and I hope that the investments made by so many in its effective implementation will provide a stepping stone out of water insecurity for millions of people.
 This is particularly vital for the poorest people, who are most vulnerable to the risks of water scarcity, conflicts, and water disasters.